MiranCZ/Tungsten/README.md

+I no longer feel motivated to work on this project.
+Adding features like block breaking and placing just seems like too big of a task for me 😅.
+I decided to leave this repo public in the case someone would find by spaghetti code useful xd.
+- Miran

 # ABOUT
 This repository is for a Minecraft pathfinding bot.
 It builds upon and improves [this](https://github.com/KaptainWutax/tungsten) GitHub repository by KaptainWutax.